 Recently I heard a story about someone who was getting a private lease car.
 In the Netherlands, this is becoming more and more popular because you pay for the use of the car, not so much the ownership of it.
-And when you think of it doesn’t really matter whether you own the car and drive it or if you just lease it and drive it?
-I don’t think so.
+And when you think of it, it doesn’t really matter whether you own the car and drive it or if you just lease it and drive it.
 The car is still the same, the fuel efficiency is still the same and it still drives the same.
 Ownership is no longer sacred, something we know from the use of cloud-based services like Amazon, Azure and Google.
 But this blog is not about the end of ownership!

 The reason I am sharing the story with you is that the person who was getting the car needed to show that he could afford it.
 It’s like when you want money from the bank, you need to prove that you don’t need it.
 That might be a bit of a platitude, so let me rephrase that: you need to prove that you’re able in normal circumstances to pay the fees associated.
 In order to prove his creditworthiness, the leasing company Justlease requires several documents pertaining to both income and spending.
 The last thing you want as a driver of a private lease car (or as a supplier of such a car) is financial problems.
 Since a car needs to be insured as well, they also wanted to know his history with regards to car damages and claims.
 But much to my amazement they required PDFs showing recent bank statements of a full-month as well as the monthly income.
 I have a number of questions / remarks with that.
 Why would you require something on paper (or the digital equivalent of that, the PDF)?
 And secondly, you are giving much more information than is needed!
 For the damages and claims another piece of paper was required, showing the claim history.